percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

 In PMM, labels enable you to identify, categorize, and organize your monitored services and resources.
 Labels also simplify filtering, grouping, and analyzing data.

 While adding a service for monitoring in PMM, you can add custom or standard labels.
-The following labels are available.

 **Using PMM UI**